jellyfin-archive/jellyfin-blog/content/posts/android-tv-12.md

     <img data-label="0.12" src="/images/posts/androidtv-0-12-0/12-home.png" />
 </div>

 The settings screen got a refresh too.
 It allows you to more easily change settings.
-Some new settings got added to customize the app to your own tastes.
+Some new settings got added to customize the app to your own taste.

 <div class="juxtapose">
     <img data-label="0.11" src="/images/posts/androidtv-0-12-0/11-settings.png" />
     <img data-label="0.12" src="/images/posts/androidtv-0-12-0/12-settings.png" />
 </div>

-The user interfacer when browsing inside libraries got some slight changes too.
-We're hoping to completely revamp this part of the app at some point, but that doesn't stop us from making it slightly better right now.
+The user interface when browsing inside libraries got some slight changes too.
+We're hoping to completely revamp this part of the app at some point, but that didn't stop us from making it slightly better now.

 <div class="juxtapose">
     <img data-label="0.11" src="/images/posts/androidtv-0-12-0/11-browse.png" />